WispFramework/Wisp/docs/docs/Wisp_Framework/Basic_Usage/templating.md

 ```

 Then, use the layout with the `{% layout %}` directive.
 Keep in mind all paths in templates are
-relative and there is no need to explicitly include the `.liduid` extension.
+relative to the template root (`Templates/`) and there is no need to explicitly include the `.liduid` extension.

 ```html title="index.liquid"
 {% layout '_layout' %}